JimmFly/A-B-test-landing-page/README.md

 A modern, high-performance landing page system built for Soku AI - the one-stop automated advertising agent that automates your entire marketing team.
 Features comprehensive A/B testing capabilities, real-time analytics, and conversion tracking.

+> **Note**: This project has been simplified by removing middleware and security configurations for easier setup and maintenance.

 ## ✨ Features

 - 🎯 **Dual Landing Page Variants** - Professional vs. Urgency-driven approaches